puppetlabs/puppet-instruqt-tracks/pe601-lab-1-2-develop-a-cross-platform-task/01-develop-cross-platform-task/assignment.md

 ========

 1. In VS Code, open **backup_logs.json** (**nginx** > **tasks** > **backup_logs.json**).
-2. Replace the code with the following code, which adds implementation requirements for the task, starting on line 16:
+2. Replace the code with the following code, which adds implementation requirements for the task (starting on line 16):
     ```
     {
         "description": "Backs up nginx logs",